shenae/circumvelo/README.md

     *Use Flexbox or CSS Grid.

 ### Description
-I am creating a world map of free bike sharing locations.
+CircumVelo is a world map of bike sharing locations.

 ###Project Schedule table